GitSoNice/learngit/readme.txt

-This is git eample .
+I begin to learn git

-learn git
+it is time to change le test